deepin-community/cargo/src/doc/src/reference/config.md

 [net]
 retry = 2                   # network retries
-git-fetch-with-cli = true   # use the `git` executable for git operations offline = false             # do not access the network
+git-fetch-with-cli = true   # use the `git` executable for git operations offline = true              # do not access the network

 [patch.<registry>]
 # Same keys as for [patch] in Cargo.toml